Giasinit/Giasinit/README.md

 --------

 *   **Upcoming Project** 🚀: I am currently working on a project with some of my friends, and it's going to be awesome.
 We plan to release the first version in August, so stay tuned!

+*   **Muslim App** 🕌: As one of my early projects, I'm developing an app for my Muslim brothers and sisters to help the community and do good.
+The app will have various features, including finding nearby mosques and other points of interest, as well as other useful information.
+And the best part, it will be completely ad-free!

 *   **Esercizis di Giaflix** 💻: I created a website called [Esercizis di Giaflix](https://esercizis.giaflix.net/), where you can find solutions to the exercises in school textbooks.
 For now, there's only one, but more will be coming soon.

 Interests